By Mark Connelly Updated: 12 September 2020

 When you hear the name Elisabeth Kubler-Ross it's usually because of her influential work on death and dying.

-You see, all change involves loss at some level.
-So the "Five stages" model has been very usefully used to understand people's reactions to change for many decades.
+All change involves loss at some level.
+The "Five stages" model is used to understand how people react to change at different times.

-The five stages of grief Kubler-Ross wrote about are:
+The five stages of grief Kubler-Ross observed and wrote about are:

-Ideally it would be good to think that we should all reach a place of Acceptance in the changes we face, but it is possible that some people get stuck in one of the stages and find it difficult or impossible to move on.
+Ideally it would be good to think that we will reach the phase of 'Acceptance' while managing change but some people get stuck in the stages and find it difficult or impossible to move on.

 Let's look at how people react in each of the five stages.